Slite Alternative for Small Businesses | Context Link | Context Link

 What about AI hallucinations?

 Context Link reduces hallucinations by giving AI source-backed material to work from instead of guessing.
-Semantic search retrieves the most relevant snippets from your connected sources and Lenses surface evidence-backed indicators with citations.
+Semantic search retrieves the most relevant snippets from your connected sources, and every answer cites where it came from.
 It doesn't eliminate hallucinations entirely, but it dramatically reduces them for company-specific topics.

 Does Context Link have an 'Ask' feature like Slite?